ritishah15/studyflow/README.md

 These features will further enhance the adaptive learning experience.

-👨💻 Team
+ Team

-Team Name: Brainy Learning Pal
+Team Name: Innovative Ninjas | 1631

 Team Members:

 Dhruvil Shah

-(Add other team members if applicable)
+Nishva Shah
+Riti Shah

-📄 License
+ License

 This project is developed for educational and hackathon purposes.

-⭐ Acknowledgements
+ Acknowledgements

 We acknowledge the inspiration from modern AI-powered learning platforms and educational technology tools that aim to improve student productivity and learning efficiency.